kamchatka-volcano/figcone/README.md

 ### Config structure

-To use **figcone** you need to create a structure with fields corresponding to the config's parameters.
+To use `figcone`, you need to create a structure with fields corresponding to the config's parameters.
-To do this subclass `figcone::Config` and declare fields with the following macros:
+To do this, subclass `figcone::Config` and declare fields using the following macros:

-- **FIGCONE_PARAM(`name`, `type`)** - creates `type name;` config field and registers it in the parser.
+- **FIGCONE_PARAM(`name`, `type`)** - creates a `type name;` config field and registers it in the parser.
-- **FIGCONE_PARAMLIST(`name`, `listType`)** - creates `listType name;` config field and registers it in the parser. `listType` can be any sequence container, supporting `emplace_back` operation, within STL it's `vector`, `deque` or `list`.
+- **FIGCONE_PARAMLIST(`name`, `listType`)** - creates a `listType name;` config field and registers it in the parser. listType can be any sequence container that supports the `emplace_back` operation, such as `vector`, `deque`, or `list` from the STL.
-- **FIGCONE_NODE(`name`, `type`)** - creates `type name;` config field for a nested configuration structure and registers it in the parser.
-Node's type must be a subclass of `figcone::Config`.
+- **FIGCONE_NODE(`name`, `type`)** - creates a `type name;` config field for a nested configuration structure and registers it in the parser.
+The type of the name field must be a subclass of `figcone::Config`.
-- **FIGCONE_NODELIST(`name`, `listType`)** - creates `listType name;` config field for a list of nested configuration structures and registers it in the parser. `listType` can be any sequence container, supporting `emplace_back` operation, within STL it's `vector`, `deque` or `list`.
-The type stored in the list (`listType::value_type`) must be a subclass of `figcone::Config`.
+- **FIGCONE_NODELIST(`name`, `listType`)** - creates a `listType name;` config field for a list of nested configuration structures and registers it in the parser. `listType` can be any sequence container that supports the `emplace_back` operation, such as `vector`, `deque`, or `list` from the STL.
+The type stored in the list (listType::value_type) must be a subclass of `figcone::Config`.
-- **FIGCONE_COPY_NODELIST(`name`, `listType`)** - creates `listType name;` config field for a list of nested configuration structures and registers it in the parser. `listType` can be any sequence container, supporting `emplace_back` operation, within STL it's `vector`, `deque` or `list`.
-The type stored in the list (`listType::value_type`) must be a subclass of `figcone::Config`.
-The first element of this list acts as a template for other elements, which means that all unspecified parameters of the second and following elements will be copied from the first element without raising a parsing error on missing parameters.
+- **FIGCONE_COPY_NODELIST(`name`, `listType`)** - creates a `listType name;` config field for a list of nested configuration structures and registers it in the parser. `listType` can be any sequence container that supports the `emplace_back` operation, such as `vector`, `deque`, or `list` from the STL.
+The type stored in the list (listType::value_type) must be a subclass of `figcone::Config`.
+The first element of this list acts as a template for the other elements, which means that all unspecified parameters of the second and following elements will be copied from the first element without raising a parsing error for missing parameters.
-- **FIGCONE_DICT(`name`, `mapType`)** - creates `mapType name;` config field for a nested dictionary and registers it in the parser. `mapType` can be any associative container, supporting `emplace` operation, within STL it's `map` and `unordered_map`.
-The key type of the map must be `std::string`.
+- **FIGCONE_DICT(`name`, `mapType`)** - creates a `mapType name;` config field for a nested dictionary and registers it in the parser. `mapType` can be any associative container that supports the emplace operation, such as `map` or `unordered_map` from the STL.
+The key type of the map must be `std::string`
-The preprocessor doesn't handle commas between template arguments the right way, so you need to create an alias for your map to be able to use it with this macro:
+The preprocessor doesn't handle commas between template arguments in the correct way, so you need to create an alias for your map in order to use it with this macro:
  ```c++
     using StringMap = std::map<std::string, std::string>;
     FIGCONE_DICT(testDict, StringMap);
  ```

 Notes:
-* All config entities listed above provide the parenthesis operator `()` which sets the default value, and makes this config field optional, so it can be omitted from the configuration file without raising an error.
-The empty operator `()` makes a field's value default initialized, otherwise, the passed parameters are used for initialization. `FIGCONE_NODE`, `FIGCONE_NODELIST` and  `FIGCONE_COPY_NODELIST` only support the default initialization.
+- All config entities listed above provide the parenthesis operator `()` which sets the default value and makes this config field optional.
+This means that the field can be omitted from the configuration file without raising an error.
+The empty `operator ()` makes a field's value default initialized, otherwise the passed parameters are used for initialization. `FIGCONE_NODE`, `FIGCONE_NODELIST`, and `FIGCONE_COPY_NODELIST` only support default initialization.
-* It's also possible to make any config field optional by placing it in `figcone::optional` (std::optional-like wrapper with similar interface), if value for this field is missing from the config file, the field stays uninitialized and no error occurs.
+- It is also possible to make any config field optional by placing it in `figcone::optional` (a `std::optional`-like wrapper with a similar interface).
+If a value for this field is missing from the config file, the field remains uninitialized and no error occurs.
-* Types used for config parameters must be default constructable and copyable.
+- Types used for config parameters must be default constructible and copyable.

-You don't need to change your code style when declaring config fields - `camelCase`, `snake_case` and `PascalCase` names are supported and can be converted to the format used by parameters names in the config file.
-To do this, specify the configuration names format with `figcone::NameFormat` enum, by passing its value to `figcone::ConfigReader` template argument.
+You do not need to change your code style when declaring config fields. `camelCase`, `snake_case`, and `PascalCase` names are supported, and can be converted to the format used by parameter names in the config file.
+To do this, specify the configuration names format with the `figcone::NameFormat` enum by passing its value to the `figcone::ConfigReader` template argument.

 To demonstrate it, let's change our PhotoViewer example to use snake_case names in the configuration: